jpritikin/coach/content/docs/me/psychoactive/psilomethoxin.md

 [^mushroom]: The [Church of Sacred Synthesis](https://psilomethoxin.com/?sld=jpritikin) distributes sacrament as dried Psilocybe mushroom powder.
-Although many mushrooms of the Psilocybe genus produce psilocybin and psilocin, the manufacturing process devised by the church insures that only psilomethoxin is produced without a trace of psilocybin or psilocin.
+Although many mushrooms of the Psilocybe genus produce psilocybin and psilocin, the manufacturing process devised by the church ensures that psilomethoxin is produced with only trace amounts of psilocybin or psilocin.